-Causes CVT damage: Solution: Attempting to load the vehicle onto a truck bed or tall Shift transmission to low gear during loading of the trailer in high gear. vehicle to prevent belt burning.
+Causes CVT damage Solution Attempting to load the vehicle onto a truck bed or tall Shift transmission to low gear during loading of the trailer in high gear. vehicle to prevent belt burning.
 Starting out on a steep incline in high gear.
 When starting out on steep inclines, use low gear.
-Constant driving at low RPM, driving at just Low gear is highly recommended for cooler CVT operating temperatures and longer component (approximately 3mph~7mph [5km/h~10km/h]) in high life.
-Drive at a higher speed or use low gear more gear. frequently.
+Low gear is highly recommended for cooler CVT above clutch engagement RPM, or at low speed operating temperatures and longer component (approximately 3 mph ~ 6 mph [5 km/h ~ 10 km/h]) in life.
+Drive at a higher speed or use low gear more high gear. frequently.
 Insufficient warm-up of CVT exposed to low ambient Warm the engine before driving, the CVT drive belt temperatures will become more flexible and prevent belt burning.
 Slow throttle and easy CVT engagement.
 Use the throttle with purpose and effectively for efficient CVT clutch engagement.
 Towing/pushing at low RPM/low ground speed.
 Use low gear only.
 Utility use/plowing snow, dirt, etc. Use low gear only.
 Heavy vehicle load operating at low speed Use low gear only.

-Causes CVT damage: Solution Stuck in mud or snow.
+Causes CVT damage Solution Stuck in mud or snow.
 Shift the transmission to low gear, and carefully use fast, aggressive throttle application to engage CVT.
 WARNING: Excessive throttle may cause loss of control and vehicle overturn.
 Climbing over large objects from a stopped position.
 Shift the transmission to low gear, and carefully use fast, brief, aggressive throttle application to engage the CVT.
 WARNING: Excessive throttle may cause loss of control and vehicle overturn.
-Belt slipping from water or snow ingestion into the Drain the water from the CVT housing and dry the CVT system.
-CVT if possible, or contact your dealer.
-Overheating of the CVT components causes Contact your dealer for inspection and repair of the malfunction.
-CVT components.
+Belt slipping from water or snow ingestion into the CVT system.
+Drain the water from the CVT housing and dry the CVT if possible, or contact your dealer.
+Overheating of the CVT components causes malfunction.
+Contact your dealer for inspection and repair of the CVT components.